lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     });
     ```

-    Optionally, you can request the result filtered, sorted, and paged, and specify the object attributes to receive:
+    Optionally, you can request the result to be filtered, sorted, paged, and specify the object attributes to receive:

     ```javascript
     openidm.query(